 We are committed to providing high quality learning experiences for all our children.
 To do this, we recognise the need for all staff to continually engage in professional learning to ensure we keep abreast of all the latest research and developments.
-We plan a wellconsidered programme of development activities to support any new school improvement we aim to implement in the school.
-This ensures we are well informed and confident to take changes forward and ensures the improvement is sustainable.
+We plan a well-considered programme of development activities to support any new school improvement we aim to implement in the school.
+This supports staff confidence to take changes forward and ensures the improvement is sustainable.